PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 Using the equations, :math:`a = 3.11806` and :math:`b = -5.18776`.

-This chapter starts with a review of multivariable calculus.

 Next, we explain how to solve the problem using *gradient descent*.

 Gradient